Keith Black (surgeon): Career

-He is also noted for his very busy surgery schedule: a 2004 Discover article noted that he performs about 250 brain surgeries per year, and that at age 46 he had "already performed more than 4,000 brain surgeries, the medical equivalent of closing in on baseball’s all-time career hits record."
+He is also noted for his very busy surgery schedule: a 2004 Discover article noted that he performs about 250 brain surgeries per year, and that at age 46 he had "already performed more than 4,000 brain surgeries, the medical equivalent of closing in on baseball's all-time career hits record."
 (As of 2009, Black's surgery count had risen to "more than 5,000 operations for resection of brain tumors".)

-In 1997, Time magazine featured Black on the cover of a special edition called "Heroes of Medicine"."Heroes of Medicine: Table of Contents", TIME, Heroes of Medicine special edition, Fall 1997.
+In 1997, Time magazine featured Black on the cover of a special edition called "Heroes of Medicine".
 The accompanying article described Black's reputation as a surgeon who would operate on tumors that other doctors would not, as well as aspects of his medical research, including his discovery that the peptide bradykinin can be effective in opening the blood–brain barrier.

 In 2009 Black published his autobiography, co-authored with Arnold Mann, entitled Brain Surgeon.
 New York Times reviewer Abigail Zuger described the book as a "fascinating, if somewhat stilted, memoir".
 The Publishers Weekly review commented that the book "examines racial hurdles he had to leap to become a neurosurgeon" and "alternat[es] incisive writing about incisions with his personal memoir, insightful and inspirational."